 For example, while cow’s milk is a good source of protein, calcium, and vitamins A and D, dairy alternatives like almond milk, soya milk, and oat milk offer an added dose of fibre, iron, and various other vitamins and minerals.

-For further reading, you might be interested in our articles; Dairy alternatives – tips for replacing milk, butter, cheese, and more and What are the pros and cons of different types of milk?
+To learn more, read our articles; Dairy alternatives – tips for replacing milk, butter, cheese, and more and What are the pros and cons of different types of milk?

 6. Consider eating with the seasons